Most Kiwis Are Underinsured

 No extra cost to you

-Broker services are included in the premium.
-You pay the same as buying direct but get professional advice and ongoing support year-round.
+Broker services are built into the premium.
+You pay the same as buying direct, but you get professional advice and ongoing support year-round.
 No additional fee.

 Full replacement vs functional replacement cover

 Full replacement rebuilds your house to the same size, design, and specification as the original, up to your sum insured.
-If you have a villa with native timber framing and a tiled roof, full replacement aims to rebuild with equivalent materials.
-This is recommended for most homeowners, particularly those with character homes or properties where rebuild costs are high.
+Got a villa with native timber framing and a tiled roof?
+Full replacement aims to rebuild with equivalent materials.
+We recommend this option for most homeowners, particularly those with character homes or properties where rebuild costs are high.

-Functional replacement rebuilds your home to a similar standard and function but not necessarily the same materials, layout, or floor coverings.
-A three-bedroom house is replaced with a three-bedroom house of similar size, but using modern materials and a different floor plan.
-The premium is lower, but the outcome may not match what you had before.
+Functional replacement takes a different approach.
+Your home is rebuilt to a similar standard and function, but not necessarily with the same materials, layout, or floor coverings.
+A three-bedroom house gets replaced with a three-bedroom house of similar size, using modern materials and a different floor plan.
+Lower premium, but the result may not match what you had before.

 We explain the practical differences in the context of your specific home and help you choose the right balance of protection and affordability.